 - Think about the high-level service level requirements: criticality, availability, and security.
 You’ll need this information to evaluate whether the service is feasible in the first place, and to estimate how much it will cost to build and run.

-- Agree the service acceptance criteria and ensure that the required service introduction tasks are also included in project planning.
+- Agree on the service acceptance criteria and ensure that the required service introduction tasks are also included in project planning.

 - Identify the key stakeholders: users, customers, supporting services, dependencies, and all related support functions.